diablobench/diablobench.github.io/redo-howto.md

 cd ~/scripts
 ./csv-results results results.csv
 ```
-On each line, we can see the results of an archive containing performance results for each blockchain.
+On each line of ```results.csv```, we can now see the performance results of an archive for each given blockchain.

 ### Install yourself (human time: ? / machine time: ?)

-First, we need to install the following dependencies:
+We need to proceed as follows:
  * download minion
  * download perl
  * download diablo